 From Table 4, it is evident that educational resources available at Boa Amponsem SHS and Dunkwa SHTS included a well-equipped library, well-equipped laboratory/studio, well-equipped computer lab, adequate classrooms, adequate tables and chairs in the classroom, desks, and chairs in the staff room, a school clinic, reliable water supply, and reliable electricity supply.
 This implies that the availability of these educational materials would be a successful plan for implementing effective teaching and learning that can improve students' learning and academic performance.

-5.2.2 Research Question Two
+5.2.2 Research Question Two: Utilisation of educational resources available at Boa Amponsem SHS and Dunkwa STHS

 Table 5 - Utilisation of educational resources available at Boa Amponsem SHS and Dunkwa STHS